LinB203/linbin.github.io/_pages/about.md

 # 🎉 Honors and Awards
 - **2023.06** Outstanding graduates from Sichuan Province, China.
+- **2022.11** Outstanding Student of Sichuan Agricultural University (10 students).
 - **2022.10** National Scholarship (The highest scholarship awarded by the Ministry of Education, China).
-- **2022.11** National First Prize of National Undergraduate Mathematical Modeling Contest.
+- **2021.11** National First Prize of National Undergraduate Mathematical Modeling Contest.
-- **2020.12** Outstanding Student of Sichuan Agricultural University (10 students).
 - **2021.10** National Scholarship (The highest scholarship awarded by the Ministry of Education, China).

 # 📖 Educations
 - **2023.09 - now (expected: 2028)**, Ph.D. candidate, College of Electron and Computer Engineering, Peking University.